Teens with ASD: College

 - Some states have funding for higher education within their department of disability

-Colleges with on-campus support for children with ASD
+Colleges with On-Campus Support for Children with Autism

 A word about SSI and rules about working while receiving benefits for people with ASD